-Note: Claims for any services delivered by a Level III provider submitted prior to Jan.
-1, 2018, do not require the UMPI number of the rendering provider.
+Note: As of Jan.
+1, 2018, all claims submitted for any services delivered by a Level III provider are required to have the UMPI number of the rendering provider.

 When submitting claims for EIDBI services:

-Tribal providers should refer to the Tribal and Federal Indian Health Services page in the MHCP Provider manual for more information.
+Tribal providers should refer to Tribal and Federal Indian Health Services in the MHCP Provider Manual for more information.

 Telemedicine via Interactive Video

 Use telemedicine billing for eligible EIDBI telemedicine services.
 Services provided using telemedicine have the same service thresholds, reimbursement rates and authorization requirements as services delivered face-to-face.
-Bill for services delivered via telemedicine with the modifier “GT.”
+Bill for services delivered via telemedicine with the place of service 02.
 MHCP does not reimburse for connection charges, or origination, set-up or site fees.

-Refer to EIDBI telemedicine services page in the EIDBI Benefit Policy manual and the Physician and professional services – telemedicine page in the MHCP Provider manual for more information.
+Refer to EIDBI telemedicine services page in the EIDBI Benefit Policy manual and EIDBI telemedicine in the EIDBI Provider Enrollment section for more information.

 If a person who receives EIDBI services is enrolled in the Special Needs BasicCare program, follow fee-for-service guidelines for service authorizations.